 - Conflict with Uplift’s core values as stated above

-14.1 When you upload content to the Website or make contact with other users of the Website, you must comply with all applicable laws and the Content Standards set out at Section 10.
+14.1 When you upload content to the website or make contact with other users of the website, you must comply with all applicable laws and the Content Standards set out in Section 13.
 You guarantee that your contribution complies with applicable laws and our Content Standards, and you indemnify us for any breach of that warranty.

 14.5 You understand and agree that we may, in our sole discretion and without notice, edit and/or remove any content you have created on our website.